operate-first/service-catalog/docs/contributing.md

     yarn dev
     ```

-4. A tab in your default browser should appear if not by default, the app will be available on http://localhost:3000.
+4. A tab in your default browser should open by default if not, the app will be available on http://localhost:3000.

 For local development with the kubernetes plugin, kubectl proxy is by default started on port `8001`, if you have something already running on this port make sure to add the `--port=<your_port>` option to the kubectl proxy command in `yarn dev` script.

-## Run in a Kubernetes cluster
+### Run in a Kubernetes cluster

 Configurations for the cluster dev setup are in `app-config.dev.yaml`.

 1. Update the image repository URL with your image repository:

     ```sh
-    cd manifests/overlays/dev && kustomize edit set image quay.io/operate-first/service-catalog=<your url>
+    cd manifests/overlays/dev && kustomize edit set image quay.io/operate-first/service-catalog=<your url> && cd -
     ```

 2. Deploy using